 ADMISSION TO UPPER DIVISION OF DEPARTMENT/PROFESSIONAL PHASE OF PROGRAM

-In the second semester of his/her sophomore year (third year for Physical Therapy majors), the student is required to make formal application in writing to the chairperson of the department in which he/she wishes to earn a degree.
-Transfer students who are beyond the status of second semester sophomore are required to submit this written application after they have completed one semester of academic work at Daemen College.
-For specific time deadlines, procedures and requirements for admission to the upper division/professional phase of various programs, consult with the academic advisor or department chairperson and review the specific departmental statement in this catalog and published on the departmental web pages, and on the Program Plans accessible from the Registrar’s web page.
+For specific time deadlines, procedures, and requirements for admission to the upper division/professional phase of various programs, consult with the academic advisor or department chairperson and review the specific departmental statement in this catalog and published on the departmental web pages, and on the Program Plans accessible from the Registrar’s web page.

 CHANGE OF CURRICULA

-Daemen College reserves the right to make changes in all curricula and/or upper division/professional phase entrance requirements.
-Students enrolled at Daemen College must meet all requirements if changed or amended by the College.
+Daemen University reserves the right to make changes in all curricula and/or upper division/professional phase entrance requirements.
+Students enrolled at Daemen University must meet all requirements if changed or amended by the University.

 Select degree programs include automatic completion of a minor as part of one’s degree requirements; others do not.
 Students may wish to pursue completion of one or more minor(s).
 Consult the “Programs of Study” section in this catalog, or the Program Plans option accessible from the Registrar’s web page, for a complete listing of available minors.

 Students wishing to change major, file for a dual degree or double major, or declare a minor must file the necessary form with the Registrar’s office.